Tiagofvarela/Intrigue-Initial/README.md

 #### Collect Salaries
 All of the Player's Pieces currently in a Square collect the salary corresponding to that Square's value.
 #### Resolve Conflicts
-The Player must deal with the Applications they themselves received from the other Players:
+The Player must deal with the Applications they themselves received from the other Players:<br>

 1. If the Player received multiple Applications from the same type of Piece (ex.
-PRIEST), then the Player must pick one to pick, rejecting the others.
+PRIEST), then the Player must pick one to pick, rejecting the others.<br>
-2. If the Player received an Application for a type of Piece that already has a Square, then the Player must choose whether to keep that Piece or replace it with the new one.
+2. If the Player received an Application for a type of Piece that already has a Square, then the Player must choose whether to keep that Piece or replace it with the new one.<br>
-3. Otherwise, the Application does not have a conflict, and must simply be placed in a Square of the Player's choosing.
+3. Otherwise, the Application does not have a conflict, and must simply be placed in a Square of the Player's choosing.<br>

 During 1, 2 and 3, the Player asks the owners of the Pieces to give them a bribe (minimum of 1000).
 This process is public and a Player is not bound by any deals made at this point.
 If a RED PRIEST and a BLUE PRIEST are competing for a job, and the BLUE owner bribes for 8000 whereas the RED owner bribes 1000, the Player may choose to reject BLUE and keep RED.